 Inductively Coupled Plasma Mass Spectrometry

-An inductively coupled plasma mass spectrometer (ICP-MS) is available for all research areas at EMSL that require the analysis of trace metals within liquid samples at low concentrations.
+An inductively coupled plasma mass spectrometer (ICP-MS) is available for all research areas that require the analysis of trace metals within liquid samples at low concentrations.
 By using inductively coupled plasma to ionize samples being analyzed, ICP-MS can atomize samples to create detectable atomic and polyatomic ions.
 ICP-MS is then able to provide a highly accurate and sensitive elemental concentration analysis of samples, with relative abundance of the different isotopes present.
 ICP-MS plays an important role in the analysis of trace metals, found in a variety of environmental samples, helping contribute to the biological and ecosystem research efforts undertaken at EMSL.

 Research application

-- ICP-MS provides quantitative data of both metal and isotope content within samples, supporting the Terrestrial-Atmosphere Processes Integrated Research Platform.
+- ICP-MS provides quantitative data of both metal and isotope content within samples, supporting the Terrestrial-Atmospheric Processes Integrated Research Platform.
 It couples measurements with a variety of isotope analysis methods to inform multiscale modeling efforts.

 - By providing a detailed analysis of the elemental concentrations of metal compounds found within a sample, ICP-MS supports the Biogeochemical Transformations Integrated Research Platform in its mission to improve the understanding of how different chemical compounds move and change within the environment.